vectordotdev/vector/website/docs/reference/sinks/elasticsearch.md

 ### id_key

 The name of the event key that should map to Elasticsearch's [`_id` field][urls.elasticsearch_id_field].
+By default, Vector does not set the `_id` field, which allows Elasticsearch to set this automatically.
 You should think carefully about setting your own Elasticsearch IDs, since this can [hinder perofrmance][urls.elasticsearch_id_performance].